evmos/docs/docs/protocol/concepts/transactions.md

 - execution of a contract: transactions that interact with a deployed smart contract, where the `to` address is the smart contract address

+An Ethereum transaction includes the following information:

+- `recipient`: receiving address
+- `signature`: sender's signature
+- `nonce`: counter of tx number from account
+- `value`: amount of ETH to transfer (in wei)
+- `data`: include arbitrary data.
+Used when deploying a smart contract or making a smart contract method call
+- `gasLimit`: max amount of gas to be consumed
+- `maxPriorityFeePerGas`: mas gas to be included as tip to validators
+- `maxFeePerGas`: max amount of gas to be paid for tx

 For more information on Ethereum transactions and the transaction lifecycle, [go here](https://ethereum.org/en/developers/docs/transactions/).

 Evmos supports the following Ethereum transactions.